skippy-io/skippy/README.md

 BarTest > testBar() SKIPPED
 ```

-Skippy detects the change and makes an execute prediction for `FooTest` and a skip prediction for `BarTest`.
-The
+Skippy detects the change and makes an execute prediction for `FooTest`.
+The regression is caught quickly -
-regression is caught quickly, since only `FooTest` was executed.
+unrelated tests remain skipped.

 ## Use Skippy In Your CI Pipeline